I was asked about loyalty points and contracts by someone who read the Daily Mail feature I took part in.

 To accuse anyone of theft of reward points is ridiculous.
 How would anyone know how to do that, let alone actually carry it out?

-That leads me to the importance of great customer service here and how to encourage customer loyalty here.
 The biggest gripe with consumers is how a complaint is handled from the outset.
 This complaint was an easy quick-win for Boots to resolve but instead they chose to upset a customer by how they handled it and in turn have lost a loyal customer who will now recall her experience to family, friends and possibly on other platforms such as Google reviews, Trustpilot and Facebook.

 The way the customer handled this is a great example of how to complain effectively and resolve it with an outcome that exceeded their expectations.
 Nevertheless, Boots have lost a loyal customer now who will no longer be an ambassador for the firm and recommend them to others.